Trần Ngọc Châu: Under the Communist regime

-The war ended April 30, 1975, with the occupation of South Vietnam by the conventional military of the north, the People's Army of Vietnam.
-The timing of the Communist victory was as unexpected as the sudden collapse of the southern ARVN.
-The party cadres of the National Liberation Front (NLF) were naturally joyous, as these southerners had struggled since the 1950s for communist victory and national unification.
-A "grand victory celebration" was scheduled in Saigon for May 15, featuring Tôn Đức Thắng the president of the northern Democratic Republic of Vietnam (DRV).
-He spoke of victory to the crowd from a reviewing stand filled with top communist politicians from north and south.
-Then down the main streets of the former capital Saigon came army divisions of the victorious north, marching in formation, looking smart in new helmets.
-Military bands played, and overhead the northern air force flew.
-Next came tank squadrons, anti-aircraft batteries, and artillery, followed by Soviet missiles, all under the flag of the DRV.
-Not until the very end came NLF forces (Viet Cong), but not in their own divisions.
-There were only a small fraction, "several straggling companies, looking unkempt and ragtag after the display that had proceed them."
-They, too, appeared under the DRV flag.
+The war ended April 30, 1975, with the surrender of South Vietnam to the North Vietnamese People's Army of Vietnam (PAVN).
+A "grand victory celebration" was scheduled in Saigon for May 15, featuring North Vietnamese president Tôn Đức Thắng.

 Trương Như Tảng, then the NLF's Minister of Justice, called the days following victory "a period of rapid disenchantment".
 In southern Vietnam, a major issue of reunification became how to incorporate former enemies from the long civil war.
-In May, members of the defeated Thiệu regime were instructed to report for a period of re-education to last 3 days, 10 days, or 30 days depending on their rank.
+In May, members of the defeated Thiệu regime were instructed to report for a period of re-education to last three, ten or 30 days depending on their rank.
 Such a seemingly magnanimous plan won popular approval.
 Hundreds of thousands reported.
 Several months passed, however, without explanation; few were released.
-Tảng reluctantlly realized that the period of confinement initially announced had been a ruse to smooth the state's task of arrest and incarceration.
+Tảng reluctantly realized that the period of confinement initially announced had been a ruse to smooth the state's task of arrest and incarceration.
 He confronted the NLF President Huỳnh Tấn Phát about this cynical breach of trust with the people.
 Tảng was brushed off.
 Next came a wave of arbitrary arrests that "scythed through the cities and villages".
 Tảng worked to remedy these human rights abuses by drafting new laws, but remained uncertain about their enforcement.
 "In the first year after liberation, some three hundred thousand people were arrested", many held without trial for years.
-Tảng's post would soon be eliminated in the reunification process, and his former duties performed by a northerner appointed by the ruling Party in Hanoi.
+Tảng's post would soon be eliminated in the reunification process, and his former duties performed by a northerner appointed by the Communist Party of Vietnam in Hanoi.